OMNI/OMNI2

 OMNI 2 was created in 2003 as a successor to the "old OMNI" data set first created at the National Space Science Data Center (NSSDC) in the mid-1970's and maintained and extended thereafter by NSSDC.
 The OMNI data set is an hourly resolution multi-source data set now spanning the period November, 1963 (IMP 1 launch) to May, 2003.
 The primary data of OMNI are near-Earth solar wind magnetic field and plasma parameters.
 Also included are 1973-2001 energetic particle data from IMP 8 and sunspot number and geomagnetic (Dst, Kp, C9) activity indices.
 AE indices have replaced C9 indices in OMNI 2, and 1967-1972 IMP 4 and 5 particle data have been added.

-On April 29, 2009, eight new geomagnetic activity index variables were added to the OMNI2 1-min and 5-min.
-These will be included in the next update.
+On April 29, 2009, new geomagnetic activity index variables were added to the OMNI2 data set.
+They are included in the most recent version.

-- Cite: From ftp://nssdcftp.gsfc.nasa.gov/spacecraft_data/omni/omni2.txt: Use of these data in publications should be accompanied at minimum by acknowledgements of the National Space Science Data Center.
+- Cite: From http://omniweb.gsfc.nasa.gov/html/ow_data.html: Use of these data in publications should be accompanied at minimum by acknowledgements of the National Space Science Data Center.

 - Notes on timestamps.